 *Our boat can handle more than we can.

-*A windshield wiper that is stuck in the “ON” position for 10 hours becomes a bit of Chinese torture!
-Rick finally stopped it by clipping the wires.
-(Add to boat chores!)
+*A windshield wiper that is stuck in the “ON” position for 10 hours becomes Chinese torture!
+Rick finally stopped the runaway wiper it by clipping the wires!
+(Another R&R part that Rick replaced.)

 If you happen to hit a crab-pot float and its attached line, it will stop your trip and require professional help for your props and/or prop shafts.